nufrofedoc/lots-of-code/README.md

 # A Lots Of Code

-A lots of code on different programming languages (algorithms, data structures, etc).
+A lots of code on different programming languages (algorithms, data structures, programming problems, etc).